the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

 :::

-These types will be register by extending the Docusaurus default `NavbarItem/ComponentTypes` exported object.
+These types will be registered by extending the Docusaurus default `NavbarItem/ComponentTypes` exported object.

 Our final result will look like this: